-The concept of the Sea to Sky Marine Trail network started with the need to connect the Sea to Sky Trail land route’s southern terminus in Squamish with the Trans Canada Trail in West Vancouver.
-Developing a connecting land route to Sea to Sky Trail standards was too hard as the east side of Howe Sound is mostly cliffs over water with the railway and Highway 99 dominating the lowest elevations.
-The Howe Sound Crest Trail was felt to be too strenuous, being almost mountaineering.
-The obvious alternative was a water route.
+The Sea to Sky Marine Trail (STSMT) consists of two major trail networks in Canada: The Trans Canada Trail and the BC Marine Trails.
+The trail officially opened in June 2015, because of the need to connect the Sea-to-Sky Trail land route’s southern terminus in Squamish with the Trans Canada Trail in West Vancouver.
+Developing a connecting land route to Sea-to-Sky Trail standards became difficult.
+On the east side of Howe Sound you find mostly cliffs, a railway and highway.
+Additionally, the Howe Sound Crest Trail was determined to be too strenuous, so the obvious alternative was a water route.

 The Sea to Sky Marine Trail is not a ‘true’ linear trail connecting Horseshoe Bay to Squamish.
-Generally, paddlers access the trail from a few key locations where there is overnight parking and reasonable access to BC Parks and BCMT recreation sites.
-It’s best that you choose a gateway or launch point where you wish to start and plan your trip by accessing our map.
+Generally, paddlers access the trail from a few key locations where overnight parking and reasonable access to BC Parks and BCMT recreation sites exists.
+Locate a gateway or launch point where you wish to start and plan your trip by accessing our map.

-- It’s a good idea to view the overall area on our main map first to get an idea of where you wish to paddle.
+- View the overall area on our main map first to get an idea of where you wish to paddle.
 Choose your location and route.

-- Our goal is to ensure safe travelling by canoe or kayak.
+Our goal is to ensure safe travelling by canoe or kayak.
 We completed safety audits of all routes in the Gulf Islands and other stretches of the BC coast to determine where distances are not optimal or safe.
-For example, the outside of the Gulf Islands – Gabriola Island, Valdes Island and Galiano Island – have long stretches of coastline without ample campsites.
+For example, the outside of the Gulf Islands – Gabriola, Valdes and Galiano Islands – have stretches of coastline without ample campsites.
 That is, campsites optimally should be 8NM apart to a maximum of 12NM.

 - As a member you can access our trip resources page or easily find resources online at Sea Kayak Association of BC.